tarun08pareta/JIS/README.md

-# Judiciary Information System (JIS) 🏛️
+# 🏛️ Judiciary Information System (JIS)

-A modern web-based Judiciary Information System designed to streamline judicial workflows including case management, scheduling, and secure user authentication for Judges, Lawyers, and Registrars.
+The **Judiciary Information System (JIS)** is a full-stack web application designed to **modernize judicial processes**.
+This system enhances the efficiency of courts by managing legal cases, scheduling hearings, and enabling secure access for judges, lawyers, and registrars with personalized dashboards and role-specific features.

+---

+## 📘 About the Project

+The project provides a centralized platform to:

+- Manage and track court cases
+- Add and schedule hearings
+- Provide separate login access for Judges, Lawyers, and Registrars
+- Ensure secure authentication and role-based control
+- View comprehensive case details and history
+- Simplify administrative and clerical work in judicial offices

+It is built using a **modern web stack** for a responsive and intuitive user experience.

 ---